Position Statements

 • Attend and complete the ASD Team Dentist course at least once every five (5) years.

-• Complete a minimum of fifteen credit hours of continuing education in sports dentistry-related subjects every three (3) years.
+• Complete at least fifteen credit hours of continuing education in sports dentistry-related subjects every three (3) years.

-• Acquire the knowledge and expertise to educate health care professionals, certified athletic trainers, coaches, athletes and parents on the benefits and methods of prevention of sports-related oral facial injuries and oral diseases.
+• Acquire the knowledge and expertise to educate health care professionals, certified athletic trainers, coaches, athletes and parents on the benefits and methods of prevention of, and parents on the benefits and methods of preventing sports-related oral-facial injuries and oral diseases.

-• Be proficient in the fabrication and delivery of properly fitted mouthguards including impression techniques and establishment of occlusion.
+• Be proficient in the fabrication and delivery of properly fitted mouthguards, including impression/digital scanning techniques and establishing occlusion.

 • Be well-versed in the diagnosis and treatment of orofacial trauma including but not limited to: